OtherRealms/Shot-Manager-Guide/source/index.rst

 .. image:: ShotProps.JPG

-Each shot contains its own data set that may include any of the following:
+Each Shot contains its own data set that may include any of the following:

  TIP: Hold SHIFT and click to enable multiple tabs.